tu-team/2/doc/articles/KESW 2014/artificial_high_level_and_low_level_emotions.md

 ##Neuromodulators to computing system parameters mapping

-Taking in account role of neuromodulators in human brain [cubeofemotions, emotionsbraintorobot, neuromodulatory] we proposed mapping of the neuromodulators levels to parameters of comping system.
+Taking in account role of neuromodulators in human brain [cubeofemotions, emotionsbraintorobot, neuromodulatory] we proposed mapping of the neuromodulators levels to parameters of computing system.

 ![Computing system parameters mapping](figure3_cube_of_parameters.png)